 The Court Procedure for Squatters

-Of course, the courts and lawyers will charge a fee, but this will often result in a quicker process in evicting squatters from your property.
+Of course, the courts and lawyers will charge a fee, but this will often result in a quicker process of evicting squatters from your property.
 In turn, it will be more cost-effective.
-The whole-process for taking these cases to court often take around three to four weeks.
+The whole process for taking these cases to court often take around three to four weeks.